Tess Gerritsen

 Tess Gerritsen (born Terry Tom; June 12, 1953) is the pseudonym of Terry Gerritsen, an American novelist and retired general physician.

 Early life

 Tess Gerritsen is the child of a Chinese immigrant and a Chinese-American seafood chef.
-While growing up in San Diego, California, Gerritsen often dreamt of writing her own Nancy Drew novels.
-Her first name is Terry; she decided to feminize it when she was a writer of romance novels.
-Although she longed to be a writer, her family had reservations about the sustainability of a writing career, prompting Gerritsen to choose a career in medicine.
-In 1975, Gerritsen graduated from Stanford University with a BA in anthropology, intrigued by the ranges of human behavior.
-She went on to study medicine at the University of California, San Francisco.
-She received her medical degree in 1979 and started work as a physician in Honolulu, Hawaii.
+While growing up in San Diego, she often dreamed of writing her own Nancy Drew novels.
+While she longed to become an author, her family had reservations about the financial sustainability of a writing career, prompting her to go into medicine instead.
+After graduating from Stanford University in 1975 with a BA in anthropology, she studied medicine at the University of California, San Francisco, receiving her medical degree in 1979.
+Gerritsen then began work as a physician in Honolulu.